For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 2) Gain Access You’d Never Have Otherwise

-Less than a year after starting my hobby business Breaking Eighty, our community manager Liz was talking about going to a big PGA Tour golf tournament in her home town of Boston.
+Less than a year after starting my hobby business, Breaking Eighty, our community manager, Liz, talked about going to a big PGA Tour golf tournament in her hometown of Boston.

-I told her I thought I might be able to get some tickets through my site.
+I told her I thought I could get some tickets through my site.

-We ended up getting approved for media credentials, and she got to take in the tournament inside the ropes – which is something very few people get to do.
+We got approved for media credentials, and she got to take in the tournament inside the ropes – which very few people get to do.

 This would never have happened were it not for building a brand around tea.